-A subspace field below 1 cochrane is a distortion of normal space for the most part, so we may want to call it just a 'space field' (but since subspace includes space, the collective name 'subspace field' is definitely correct).
+Subspace field A subspace field below 1 cochrane is a distortion of normal space for the most part, so we may want to call it just a "space field" (but since subspace includes space, the collective name "subspace field" is definitely correct).
 The field is not strong enough to stretch down to the first layer of subspace.
 But it has the effect of lowering the apparent mass of the ship as observed from outside because of its special geometry.
 This effect of a subspace field would be much the same if the ship were amidst the distortion, but the stress would kill the crew and ultimately destroy the ship at above a few hundred millicochranes.
-Instead of exposing the crew and spaceframe to such a stress, all subspace fields, also and especially those above 1 cochrane, are created in a way that a shell of high distortion envelops the ship which is safe in a largely undistorted interior, as can be seen on Fig.25.
+Instead of exposing the crew and spaceframe to such a stress, all subspace fields, also and especially those above 1 cochrane, are created in a way that a shell of high distortion envelops the ship which is safe in a largely undistorted interior, as can be seen in Fig. 3.6.